BalakumaranRKB/AutoDoc-Lambda/README.md

-# 🤖 Intelligent Code Documentation Generator
+# 🤖 AutoDoc - Lmabda an Intelligent Code Documentation Generator

 > An AI-powered system that automatically generates comprehensive documentation for Python codebases using Claude API and AWS Lambda.